 - Higher interest payments making it harder to repay actual debt.

-- It also forces governments into austerity measures which lead to lower growth and can make it very difficult to achieve positive rate of growth and repay debt in long term.
+- It also forces governments into austerity measures which lead to lower growth and can make it very difficult to achieve a positive rate of growth and repay the debt in the long-term.

 Therefore access to liquidity can help, but it can’t solve a fundamental situation of insolvency.